-It is unclear to me why the police refuse to record these alleged conversations.
-Maybe they do not want anyone to be able to challenge their arrest of the defendant and they figure that if they are the ones saying what happened, then they will be successful with a lot more convictions.
+It is unclear why the police refuse to record these alleged conversations.
+Maybe they do not want anyone to challenge the defendant's arrest, and they figure that if they are the ones saying what happened, they will be successful with a lot more convictions.

 Also, I have seen many defendants become wise to what is going on during the conversation and try and back out of proceeding ahead or indicate that they were joking.
 Since this could be a defense to the crime, the police would not want that on a recording.

-Once again, this makes it much harder for the defense to defend the case and it is another example as to why you must have the best criminal defense attorney by your side when you go into court.
+Once again, this makes it much harder for the defense to defend the case, and it is another example of why you must have the best criminal defense attorney by your side when you go into court.

-However, if you have money to pay, agree to pay and follow the undercover police officers instructions, then you are going to have a tough road to hoe in defending yourself.
+However, if you have money to pay, agree to pay, and follow the undercover police officers' instructions, you will have a tough row to hoe in defending yourself.

 The key to the entrapment defense is that you can not be “predisposed” to commit the crime.
 Meaning there can not be evidence you came to that particular location to solicit a prostitute.
-The police actually have to plant the seed and get you involved with something you would have never done, but for their actions and cajoling of you.
+The police have to plant the seed and get you involved with something you would have never done, but for their actions and cajoling.

 To convict a person for solicitation, the government must prove the following three elements…

-- The person solicited another to engage in an act of prostitution.
+- The person solicited another to engage in the act of prostitution.

-- The person intended to engage in an act of prostitution.
+- The person intended to engage in the act of prostitution.

-- The person communicated their solicitation in a manner that was understood by the other party.
+- The person communicated their solicitation in a manner that the other party understood.